OriginCode/dotfiles/README.md

 # OriginCode's dotfiles

 A collection of my dotfiles.
 Currently controlled by GNU/Stow.
-(Thanks to @farseerfc )
+(Thank @farseerfc )